MicrosoftEdge/WebView2Feedback/specs/Extensions.md

 Developers would like to ensure a browser extension is installed so that they may take advantage of the functionality the extension is providing.

 # Description
 Enable extension services in WebView2.
-Then end developer can `AddExtension` from folder path, `GetExtensions` to get list of extensions installed.
-Once an extension is installed, developers can use `ICoreWebView2Extension` to get id, name of this extension.
+Then end developer can `AddBrowserExtension` from folder path, `GetBrowserExtension` to get list of extensions installed.
+Once an extension is installed, developers can use `ICoreWebView2BrowserExtension` to get id, name of this extension.
 And also remove or enable/disable this extension.

 # Examples